haagahelia/mobilecourse/docs/ExpoSDK/contacts.md

 import * as Contacts from 'expo-contacts';
 import * as SMS from 'expo-sms';
 ```
 Next, we check permission to be able to access the device’s contacts.
+The  `requestPermissionsAsync()` function is called to request permission to access the contacts on the user's device.
+It returns a promise that resolves to a `PermissionResponse` object.
+We destruct the resolved object to extract the `status` property.

 ```js
 const { status } = await Contacts.requestPermissionsAsync();
 ```
-If the permission exists, the status value is `granted`.
+The value of `status` is `granted` if user has granted the permission.

 ```js
 if (status === 'granted') {
   // Access contacts
 }
 ```
 The `getContactsAsync(query)` method is used to get contacts from your device and it is asynchronous.
-It returns an array of contact objects.
+The `query` is an optoinal object that can contain properties to filter and sort the contacts.
+The `getContactsAsync` method returns a promise that resolves to a `ContactResponse` object.
+The object contains `data` property that is an array of contacts that match a given query.

 ```js
 const getContacts = async () => {